Wilshere: I can’t win World Cup on my own

 He ran rings around the Samba Boys but afterwards paid tribute to veterans Steven Gerrard and Frank Lampard for giving him priceless advice and help on the pitch.

-The Arsenal ace insisted he can cope with the pressure of carrying the expectations of an entire nation craving for success in Rio in 2014.
+The Arsenal ace insisted he can cope with the pressure of carrying the expectations of an entire nation craving for success in Brazil 2014 world cup.

 And he believes England do have the team to achieve greatness — even if one man cannot do it alone.